Polysubstance abuse, including the mixing of Xanax and cocaine, is a growing issue with severe health risks.

 Cocaine has a long history of use and abuse, dating back to ancient civilizations, but its modern illicit use began in the late 19th and early 20th centuries.

-Mixing Xanax and cocaine is perilous due to their conflicting pharmacological effects.
-Cocaine, a stimulant, increases heart rate and blood pressure, while Xanax, a depressant, slows them down.
+Mixing Xanax and cocaine is highly dangerous due to their opposing effects on the body.
+Cocaine, as a stimulant, raises heart rate and blood pressure, while Xanax, a depressant, slows them down.
+This conflicting combination can create severe health risks.

-This antagonistic interaction can lead to severe health risks.
-Clint Kreider, the director of Stillwater, states, “We found many of our inpatients doing this mix, which severely worsens the addiction symptoms.”
-Kreider emphasizes that the combination not only increases the physical dangers but also intensifies psychological dependency.
-“Patients often experience exacerbated withdrawal symptoms and greater difficulty in managing cravings,” he adds, highlighting the complex challenges faced during treatment.
+Clint Kreider, the director of Stillwater, explains, “We found many of our inpatients mixing Xanax and cocaine, which severely worsens their addiction symptoms.”
+Kreider emphasizes that this combination not only heightens physical dangers but also increases psychological dependency.
+“Patients often face intensified withdrawal symptoms and greater challenges in managing cravings,” he adds, underscoring the complex hurdles during treatment.

 Health Risk | Description |